 In the United States, the use of Trivex as ophthalmic lens material has grown in popularity.
 Lenses made from Trivex material fulfill the same safety standards as those made from polycarbonate.
 However, because of Trivex’s manufacturing process, plastic lenses sporting Trivex material do not distort vision as much.

 Polycarbonate and Trivex are common lens types used for children’s eyewear, safety glasses, and sports eyewear.
 Opticians recommend these types of plastics because of their UV protection and high-impact resistance.

 Both polycarbonate and Trivex are lightweight.
 This particular characteristic works well with rimless frames or drill mount eyewear.

 Nevertheless, there are differences that can make Trivex a preferable option.

-Lenses made from Trivex boasts a high Abbe value of 43 to 45.
+Prescription glasses with lenses made from Trivex boast a high Abbe value of 43 to 45.
 Polycarbonate, however, has an Abbe value of 30.
 The Abbe value is important because it measures chromatic aberration (light dispersed through a lens into its color elements).
 Depending on the degree of chromatic aberration, images viewed through eyewear may appear more or less distorted.